 HID access control cards are among the most popular in the world.
 Why?
-Because they are considered the gold standard of the industry and their latest technologies offer unrivalled encryption and security options.
+Because they are considered the gold standard within the industry and offer unrivalled encryption, security options and technology.

 How do HID cards work?

-If this information is recognised by the reader, access will be granted to the cardholder.
-These days, HID cards primarily operate on one of two radio bands: 125kHz (also known as low-frequency) or 13.56MHz (also known as high-frequency).
+The reader then converts this information into a readable form of data, and it will decide whether to grant or deny entry to the cardholder.
+HID cards primarily operate on one of two radio bands: 125kHz (also known as low-frequency) or 13.56MHz (also known as high-frequency).

 Why use HID cards?